-- During installation of the monolithic refractory material, please ensure correct anchoring to the existing furnace structure and/or to the existing or adjacent refractory material (e.g. with steel anchors, ceramic anchoring systems, etc.). - Suitable measures must be taken to ensure that the water or water vapour generated during the drying & heat-up process is removed from the refractory lining without pressure build-up. - With certain kiln structures and refractory linings, the drying process can cause the generated water or water vapour to diffuse outwards in the direction of the furnace shell instead of inwards to the hot side (kiln chamber).
+- Please take the expansion of the refractory material for your specific furnace application into account.
+The reversible and irreversible expansion values and the respective material properties are given in the product information sheet.
+Depending on the furnace operating conditions and the specific characteristics of the refractory material, any arising stresses and pressures must be compensated by suitably designed expansion joints. - During installation of the monolithic refractory material, please ensure correct anchoring to the existing furnace structure and/or to the existing or adjacent refractory material (e.g. with steel anchors, ceramic anchoring systems, etc.). - Suitable measures must be taken to ensure that the water or water vapour generated during the drying & heating up process is removed from the refractory lining without pressure build-up. - With certain furnace structures and refractory linings, the drying process can cause water or water vapour to diffuse outwards in the direction of the furnace shell instead of inwards to the hot side (furnace chamber).
 Therefore, suitable measures must be taken to ensure that the water or water vapour can escape to atmosphere.
-For this purpose, 10-mm holes drilled into the kiln's outer steel shell (at least 5 per m2) have proved to be successful. - Regarding the build-up of water vapour pressure, attention must be given to the entire wall structure of the lining (wear lining/permanent lining/insulation).
-In the area behind the wear lining, it must also be ensured that only such materials are used, which provide an adequate (highest possible) permeability to the steel shell. - If the permanent lining/insulating layers are used several times and only the wear lining is replaced, they can become clogged in the course of time due to moisture transport with dust contaminations, salts, etc., thereby also impeding moisture transport.
-Consequently, multiple use of such layers must be seen as counterproductive in terms of dewatering performance.
-It might even be safer also to replace the permanent lining, in order to ensure perfect flowthrough to the cold side.

-To ensure a continuous drying process, the complete kiln chamber must always be flushed with an adequate amount of fresh air during the entire drying and heat-up procedure.
-The air circulating in the kiln chamber may never be saturated with moisture.
+For this purpose, 10-mm holes drilled into the outer furnace surface (at least 5 per m2) have proved to be successful. - In order to ensure a continuous drying process, the entire furnace chamber must always be flushed with an adequate amount of fresh air during the entire drying and heating up procedure.
+The air circulating in the furnace chamber may never be saturated with moisture.